mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 toc: true
 ---

-[WIP Post - 01/16/23] HNSW, which stands for "Hierarchical Navigable Small World" (graphs), is one of the first data structures for which I read not just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.
+### the goal and structure of this tour

-### the structure of this tour
+[WIP Post - 01/16/23] HNSW, which stands for "Hierarchical Navigable Small World" (graphs), is one of the first data structures for which I read not just its paper but (a lot of) the trail of papers backward in time until I arrived at one with a name I already knew.

-I start with inverted indices to ground and contrast approximate nearest neighbors search.
+I took these notes for myself to capture my own understanding.
+I think they're a decent path to retread for others, but if you just want to understand how HNSW works or how to use it, I'd sooner recommend [Pinecone's guide](https://www.pinecone.io/learn/hnsw/).
+Similarly, I'd actually sooner recommend the first few chapters of Oskar Sandberg's thesis [Searching in a Small World](https://freenetproject.org/papers/lic.pdf) than my notes to take you through up to the section covering P2P networks (~2006).

+Because of my background in search, I start with inverted indices to ground and contrast approximate nearest neighbors search.
 Then I work the name "HNSW" backwards, moving from 1998 through to 2016 when the main paper is published.

-#### tl;dr
+#### my hnsw tl;dr

 - We want to query without exact matching between query and document, so we model querying as a space where matching is distance.